AAPI Story Series:

-Sharing these stories is part of our effort to bring a broader understanding of the diverse communities that make up where we live–so that all of us can get to know our neighbors, to know our towns, to know Detroit.
+Sharing these AAPI stories is part of our effort to bring a broader understanding of the diverse communities that make up where we live, so that all of us can get to know our neighbors, our towns and Detroit.

 The range of topics these conversations cover will be as diverse as the AAPI experience itself.
-As a visitor to this site, you’ll have an opportunity to watch and listen closely as those in our local AAPI community share their joys and struggles when it comes to their varied experiences–including but not limited to: relating to their partners of a different background, dealing with racism, or reconnecting with their heritage.
+Visitors can watch and listen closely as those in our local AAPI community share their joys and struggles when it comes to their varied experiences, including but not limited to relating to their partners of a different background, dealing with racism or reconnecting with their heritage.
 Some of the stories you come across may echo your own lived experiences, some may be in stark contrast to them, some may feel like a little bit of both.
 Whatever your response may be, what’s important is that you’re here.